tozd/node-reactive-postgres/README.md

 Reactive queries are implemented in the following manner:

-* For every reactive query, a `TEMPORARY TABLE` is created in the database which serves as cache for current query results.
+* For every reactive query, a `TEMPORARY TABLE` is created in the database which serves as cache for query results.
-* Triggers are added to all query sources for the query, so that when any of the sources change, this package is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
+* Triggers are added to all query sources for the query, so that when any of sources change, this package is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
 * Package waits for source changed events, and throttles them based